kubernetes-sigs/cli-experimental/site/content/en/contributing/docs/_index.md

 Once you've verified that your changes look good using the local Hugo server, compile the HTML to be committed.

-1. Commit the changes to both the `site/` folder.
+1. Commit the changes to the `site/` folder.
 Do not commit anything from the `publishedSite/` folder

 2. Open a PR.